N3TWORK/thrift/README.md

 	 * `typedef (alias) string FooId // will use string in generated source`
 	 * alias typedefs generate a corresponding "using" in C#
 - `(csharp.customToString)` attribute to disable auto-generated ToString method
-- `(csharp.customCast)` attribute to disable auto-generated explicit cast operators
+- `(csharp.customOperators)` attribute to disable auto-generated operators
 - thrift structs can be generated as c# structs (rather than classes) by using the attribute  `csharp.struct`
  * LIMITATION: default values for structs is not supported (completely fixable, just have to work around a quirk of c#)
  * NB. an optional field referencing a c# struct will still have reference semantics, via wrapping the struct in a single-item "Ref" class)